SSS Calamity Loan

 Losing a loved one is hard enough, but things can get more complicated when finances are involved.
 One of the most common questions I receive from SSS members and their families is:

 This is an important topic because many SSS members rely on the SSS Calamity Loan Assistance Program (CLAP) during disasters.
-Since the maximum loanable amount is ₱20,000, families naturally wonder if they’ll inherit the debt.
+Since the SSS Salary Loan program.
+This figure is not arbitrary; it is computed based on the memberTMs average Mo?" title="The Loanable Amount is the maximum cash amount a member may borrow under the SSS Salary Loan program.
+This figure is not arbitrary; it is computed based on the memberTMs average Mo?">maximum loanable amount is '20,000, families naturally wonder if theyTMll inherit the debt.

 • What happens to the calamity loan if the borrower passes away